A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Introduction

 In order to deal with the strongly coupled environments we rely on the Hierarchical Equations Of Motion (HEOM)~\cite{Tanimura_1990,Tanimura_2006} approach.
-HEOM has been used successfully to solve a large variety of problems \cite{Tanimura2020,Fay2022Nov,Ma2012Jun,Kato2016Dec,Jin2008Jun,Ishizaki2009Jun,Hartle2013Dec,Chen_2015, Baetge_2021}.
+HEOM has been used successfully to solve a large variety of problems \cite{Tanimura2020,Fay2022Nov,Ma2012Jun,Kato2016Dec,Jin2008Jun,Ishizaki2009Jun,Hartle2013Dec,Chen_2015, Baetge_2021,Xu2026Jan}.
 It lends itself to our cause particularly well, because (i) its approximation of the environment is completely independent of the system dimension, and (ii) it can be modified to incorporate nonlinear terms (see Sec.~\ref{sec:bbgkyheom}).
-However, it treats the system part exactly and thus fails for many-body systems due to the exponential scaling of the system dimension.
-Wavefunction-based approaches, such as tensor networks~\cite{Schollwock2011Jan} or matrix product states, provide in principle exact and reliable results \cite{Flannigan_2022,Daley_2014,Ke23}, but increase exponentially in cost over time.
-Their application is practically limited to short time scales of low-dimensional systems.
+However, its original implementation treats the system part exactly and thus fails for many-body systems due to the exponential scaling of the system dimension.
+For the treatment of many-body systems wavefunction-based approaches such as tensor networks~\cite{Schollwock2011Jan} provide reliable results once convergence with respect to the bond dimension has been reached~\cite{Flannigan_2022,Daley_2014,Ke23,PhysRevLett.121.227401}.
+However, this typically comes at the cost of exponentially increasing computational cost over time.
+Their application is practically often limited to short time scales or one-dimensional systems.
 Non-equilibrium Green functions approaches \cite{Rao2023Feb} made recent progress after the successful integration of the generalized Kadanoff-Baym ansatz~\cite{PhysRevLett.124.076601,Tuovinen_2023,pavlyukh2025open} but a consistent treatment of complex structured baths remains challenging.
-An attractive approach with good scaling properties is to perform a cluster expansion of the density matrix into single-, two-, three-, and $N$-body reduced density matrices and then truncate the resulting Bogoliubov–Born–Green–Kirkwood–Yvon (BBGKY) hierarchy at some low order~\cite{Akbari_2012,PhysRevResearch.5.033022}.
+And while molecular aggregates with finite range interactions can be very efficiently described with the help of non-Markovian quantum trajectories \cite{mesoHOPS,Gera2025Jun}, these methods will generally lose their scaling advantage for the all-to-all interactions mediated by the cavity.
+An attractive approach with good scaling properties is to combine the treatment of the bath with a cluster expansion of the system density matrix \cite{Mu2026Mar} into single-, two-, three-, and $N$-body reduced density matrices and then truncate the resulting Bogoliubov–Born–Green–Kirkwood–Yvon (BBGKY) hierarchy at some low order~\cite{Bonitz,PhysRevResearch.5.033022}.